How does RouteNote Compare to other music distribution services?

 Does RouteNote withhold your royalties?

 No, RouteNote will not withhold any of your revenue.
-You will one 100% percent get paid - just read the user agreement so you know exactly when.
+You will one 100% percent paid - just read the user agreement so you know exactly when.

 That being said, the RouteNote attribution process can change the outcomes.